This Is What Happens to Your Body When You Don’t Get Enough Sleep

 Dr. Shah says this sleep debt just makes you feel sleepier and sleepier during the day, and can persist even after a night of “catch up” sleep.
 And you know that feeling of confusion when you wake up from a deep sleep?
 Dr. Bazil says it’s called “sleep drunkenness,” and it’s more likely among people who are sleep deprived, as the body tries to recoup by spending more time in that deep state.

-In order to get better sleep, our experts recommend going to bed and waking up at the same time every day, limiting caffeine and alcohol close to bedtime, exercising earlier in the day, getting 15 minutes of sunlight to set your body clock, dimming the lights in the evening, avoiding screen time before bed, and keeping your bedroom dark and cool.
-These are the other secrets to better sleep that sleep doctors want you to know.
+In order to get better sleep, our experts recommend going to bed and waking up at the same time every day, limiting caffeine and alcohol close to bedtime, exercising earlier in the day, getting 15 minutes of sunlight to set your body clock, dimming the lights in the evening, avoiding screen time before bed and keeping your bedroom dark and cool.

 - Centers for Disease Control and Prevention: “1 in 3 adults don’t get enough sleep”